 ABOUT THE MUSEUM

 The March Field Air Museum today displays one of the largest collections of military aircraft on the West Coast.
-Staffed by some 130 volunteers and a paid staff of 11, the museum strives to be a positive participant in its community.
+Staffed by some 160 volunteers and 9 full-time employees, the museum strives to be a positive participant in its community.
 Accredited by the American Alliance of Museums, the March Field Air Museum is proud to be ranked as the #1 Attraction in Riverside by TripAdvisor.